dreamerslab/ci.view/README.md

 #### parse($data=null)
   - description: parse action views using codeigniter [Template Parser Class](http://codeigniter.com/user_guide/libraries/parser.html)
+  - IMPORTANT: with parse, data to be use in partial can only be set in controller
   - argument data type: array, string, integer, bool
   - default value: null
   - possible value: any data you want to pass to the action view